-Rule of Law Our pupils encounter rules and laws throughout their entire lives.
+Rule of Law: Our pupils encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for a reason and must be adhered to.
 The understanding of the importance of rules will be consistently reinforced in assemblies and our curriculum.
-Within our PSHE curriculum the pupils are given the opportunity to debate and discuss the reasons for laws so they can recognise the importance of these for their own protection.
-Throughout the year we welcome visits from members of the wider community including the fire brigade, charity workers, our own community Safer Schools Police Officer and many more.
+Within our PSHE curriculum, pupils are given the opportunity to debate and discuss the reasons for laws so they can recognise the importance of these for their own protection.
+Throughout the year we welcome visits from members of the wider community including the fire brigade and charity workers.
 We believe that clear explanations and the real-life stories emphasise the importance of the rule of law for our pupils.

-Tolerance of those of other faiths and beliefs At the School we offer a culturally rich and diverse curriculum in which all major religions are studied and respected.
-In School we strongly believe that tolerance is gained through knowledge and understanding.
+Tolerance of those of other faiths and beliefs: Our curriculum offering is both culturally rich and diverse.
+Tolerance is gained through knowledge and understanding and we embed a wide variety of opportunities to experience such across a wide variety of platforms: within lessons, through a stimulating PDC programme, diverse assembly topics, extra-curricular clubs and enrichment opportunities.
 Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help our pupils to become knowledgeable citizens who can build a better Britain for the future.

-Individual Liberty We invest a great deal of time in creating a positive culture in our school, so that our pupils are in a safe environment.
-In lessons we encourage them to choose a task which challenges them, giving them more freedom to determine their own learning.
-We have a wide range of clubs which our pupils have the freedom to choose from, based on their interests.
+Individual Liberty: Our school is a positive and safe environment for all.
+Pupils have opportunities to articulate their ideas, listen to others and appropriately challenge the viewpoint of all.
+Our extra-curricular programme appeals to a wide variety of interests and we take pride in providing a wide-range of opportunities that pupils can choose from.
 We educate our pupils on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
-In School we believe that valuing choice and freedom in daily school life will foster a value for liberty as the pupils embark upon their adult lives.
+In school, we believe that valuing choice and freedom in daily school life will foster a value for liberty as the pupils embark upon their adult lives.

-Mutual Respect Mutual Respect is at the core of our school life.
-Pupils learn to treat each other and staff with respect.
-This is evident when walking around the School and in the classrooms.
-All members of our school community are working together to fulfil the aims of our motto ’Believe, Achieve , Succeed’ this can be seen through the strong relationships between pupils and staff.
+Mutual Respect: To have respect for one another is at the core of our school life: be ready, be respectful, be safe.
+Pupils learn to treat each other and staff with respect and this is evident when walking around the School and in all classrooms.
+All members of our school community are working together to fulfil the aims of our motto ’Believe, Achieve , Succeed’ and this is evident through the strong relationships between pupils and staff.